Learn about the nursing care management of patients with hypothyroidism in this nursing study guide.

-- Medications such as lithium, iodine compounds, and antithyroid medications could decrease production of TSH.
+- Medications such as lithium, iodine compounds, and antithyroid medications could decrease the production of TSH.

 - Iodine deficiency or excess.
-Imbalance in the iodine levels in the body also affects the thyroid gland.
+The imbalance in the iodine levels in the body also affects the thyroid gland.

 - Autoimmune or Hashimoto’s thyroiditis, in which the immune system attacks the thyroid gland, is the most common example of this.

 - Some women develop hypothyroidism after pregnancy (often referred to as “postpartum thyroiditis”).

 - Extreme fatigue.
 Extreme fatigue makes it difficult for the person to complete a full day’s work or participate in usual activities.

 - Menstrual disturbances.
 Menorrhagia or amenorrhea may also occur.

 - Increase in weight.
 The patient usually begins to gain weight even without an increase in food intake.